For a lot of people, search engine optimization is an afterthought.

 To make your users feel good about your brand, focus on the different user experience modules:

-- Useful: Your content should be useful and relevant.
+- Useful: Your content should be high quality, useful and relevant.

 - Usable: Your site should be easy to navigate.

 - Desirable: Your design should appeal to your target audience.